Svetitskhoveli Cathedral: Icons and frescoes

 Two bulls' heads on the east façade, remnants of the 5th-century church, attest to the folk influence on Christian iconography in that early period.

 Baptismal font

 On the right side from the entrance of the cathedral is a stone baptismal font dating from the 4th century.
 It is thought to have been used for the baptism of King Mirian and Queen Nana.
-Immediately behind the font is a reproduction of the relief of Arsakidze's right hand and bevel found on the north facade.
+Immediately behind the font is a reproduction of the relief of Arsukidze's right hand and bevel found on the north facade.

 Symbolic copy of the Chapel of Holy Sepulchre

 On the south side there is a small stone church built into the cathedral.
 This is a symbolic copy of the Chapel of Holy Sepulchre in Jerusalem.
 Built between the end of the 13th and the beginning the 14th centuries, it was erected here to mark Svetitskhoveli as the second most sacred place in the world (after the church of Jerusalem), thanks to Christ's robe.
 In front of this stone chapel, the most westerly structure aligned with the columns between the aisle and the nave marks Sidonia's grave.
 Remains of the original life-giving pillar are also here.
 It was built in the 17th century.
 Scenes of the lives of King Mirian and Queen Nana, and portraits of the first Christian Byzantine Emperor, Constantine I, and his mother Helena, were painted by G. Gulzhavarashvili at that time.
 Traces of the foundations of the 4th-century church have been found here.